BitonicNL/bl3p-api/docs/authenticated_api/http.md

 >`address` string
 ```
-Deposit address for the market leading currency
+Deposit address for the requested currency
 >```

 ## 3.3 - Get the last deposit address